deepfabric/elasticell-operator/README.md

 - __Kubernetes package manager support__

-    By embracing Kubernetes package manager [Helm](https://helm.sh), users can easily deploy TiDB clusters with only one command.
+    By embracing Kubernetes package manager [Helm](https://helm.sh), users can easily deploy Elasticell clusters with only one command.